vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/ORWDPS1 IVDEA.md

  property | value
  --- | ---
- Method comment | only be called for an outpaitent and IV dialog

- Leading comment lines | {::nomarkdown}OI: IV Orderable Item
+ Method comment | only be called for an outpaitent and IV dialog Leading comment lines | {::nomarkdown}OI: IV Orderable Item<br/>OITYPE: A:ADDITIVE  S:SOLUTION{:/}
-OITYPE: A:ADDITIVE  S:SOLUTION{:/}

- Generated on January 13th 2017, 6:15:57 am
+ Generated on January 13th 2017, 6:24:32 am